OpenZeppelin/openzeppelin-community-contracts/technical-docs/erc-yyyy.md

 The gateway will directly invoke `receiveMessage`, and it will only do so with valid messages.
 The receiver must check that the caller is a known gateway to ensure the validity of the message.

-The event `MessageExecuted` must be emitted before executing the message on the receiver.
+The event `MessageExecuted` must be emitted by the gateway before executing the message on the receiver.

 #### Passive Mode